D-TACQ/ACQ400CSS/README.md

 </pre>

 # Apologia
-There are way too many steps!.
-Sorry, the good news is we used an excellent open source product.
+ - Sorry, there are way too many steps!.
+The good news is we used an excellent open source product.
 The bad news is we have failed to set the best defaults.
 But, once it's set up, the workspace keeps your configuration faithfully.
-On starting a new workspace, cs-studio will die unexpectedly, please re-run it when this happens.
+ - On starting a new workspace, cs-studio will die unexpectedly, please re-run it when this happens.

 ### Quickstart Guide: Basic principle applies for all Units Under Test UUT
 * Example is for UUT acq1001_190, please substitute the name of your own UUT.